Dispute

 Case study

-Dealing with the unknown in the face of a death and the debt left behind, is a stressful time.
+Dealing with the unknown in the face of a death and debt left behind is a stressful time.
 This case study gives some guidance into how an insolvent deceased estate can become a bankrupt estate, thereby relieving the executors of the stress and challenges associated with the deceased’s creditors.
 This case study also exemplifies how the events leading up to a person’s death can be unwound to show what transactions, assets, and preconceived ‘protected’ money can be available to creditors in an insolvency administration appointment, after the death of a debtor.

 Many people wrongly assume that when a person dies, all their financial dealings die too.
 This is incorrect—a person can be made bankrupt and their financial affairs can be investigated after they die.